Allen-Stevenson School

-Allen-Stevenson is a private boys school for kindergarten through 8th grade in New York City, New York.
-It opened in 1883 and moved to its present location at 132 East 78th Street in 1924.
+The Allen-Stevenson School is a private boys school for kindergarten through 8th grade located on the Upper East Side of Manhattan.
+It opened in 1883 and has been as its present location since 1924.
+The school has two divisions: Lower Division (K-4) and Upper Division (5-8) with a student body of approximately 389 pupils.
+The head of school is Duncan Lyon, the fifth head to be appointed since the school's founding.

 History

 The Allen School was founded in 1883 by Francis Bellows Allen at a home on Fifth Avenue and 57th Street.
 Its first class enrolled only three boys.
 In 1885, the school moved to rented rooms at Madison Avenue and 44th Street with an enrollment of 20 boys.
 In 1904, Mr. Allen met Robert Alston Stevenson, a tutor, who by chance had taken a room at 509 Fifth Avenue, where the School was then located.
 In 1904, Mr. Allen and Mr. Stevenson joined forces and then moved to 50 East 57th Street with 100 students.
 By 1918 enrollment exceeded 200.
 The School published its first newspaper, The Spotlight, and introduced an exercise program and team sports.

 In 1924, the School purchased two brownstones for a new schoolhouse and moved to its present location on the Upper East Side.
 In 1939, Mr. Allen retired at the age of 80, after 56 years of service.
 In 1947, Mr. Stevenson retired after 43 years of service.
 His son, Robert "Huck" Alston Stevenson Jr., who had taught at the School, succeeded him as Headmaster.

 In 1950, Joseph C. Rennard became Headmaster of Allen-Stevenson and served for nine years.
 The School introduced team sports at Randall's Island and required boys to wear navy blue blazers and gray flannel pants.
 In 1959, Henry Dyer Tiffany Jr. became Headmaster until 1974.
 Under his leadership, a modern science lab and a paneled library, a gift from the Bell family, were added.

 Allen-Stevenson's school song was composed by Rolande Maxwell Young in 1968, the year she joined the A-S faculty as a lower-school music teacher.